Courses and Tutorials

 2. To introduce relational analysis and interpretation of spatial data and presentation on maps.

-3. Introduce spatial database concepts and technical aspects of query languages and geographic integration of graphic and tabular data.
+3. To introduce spatial database concepts and technical aspects of query languages and geographic integration of graphic and tabular data.

 4. To introduce intermediate aspects of geospatial analysis: map projections, reference frames, multivariate analysis, correlation analysis, regression, interpolation, exptrapolation, and kriging.